 When it comes to the topic of compost bacteria, you may ask yourself, “What type of bacteria is in compost?”
 Well, there are many different kinds of bacteria in compost piles (far too many to name), each needing specific conditions and the right type of organic matter to do their job.
 Some of the more common compost bacteria include:

 - There are cold-hardy bacteria, known as psychrophiles, which keep working even when temperatures dip below freezing.

-- Mesophiles thrive at warmer temperatures between 70°F. and 90°F. (21 to 32 C.).
+- Mesophiles thrive at warmer temperatures between 70 degrees F. and 90 degrees F. (21-32 C.).
 These bacteria are known as the aerobic powerhouses and do the majority of the work in decomposition.

-- When temperatures in the compost piles soar over 100°F. (37 C.), thermophiles take over.
+- When temperatures in the compost piles soar over 10 degrees F. (37 C.), thermophiles take over.
 Thermophilic bacteria raise the temperature in the pile high enough to kill weed seeds that may be present.